OSGeo/gdal/doc/source/drivers/vector/csv.rst

    49.2,1.1,"Second point"
    47.5,0.75,"Third point"

-Starting with GDAL 2.1, it is possible to directly specify the potential names of the columns that can contain X/longitude and Y/latitude with the :oo:`X_POSSIBLE_NAMES` and :oo:`Y_POSSIBLE_NAMES` open option.
+It is possible to directly specify the potential names of the columns that can contain X/longitude and Y/latitude with the :oo:`X_POSSIBLE_NAMES` and :oo:`Y_POSSIBLE_NAMES` open option.